 Saturday, 28 June 2014

-All detail of a stained glass window, the Church of Saint Giles
+Detail of a stained glass window within the Church of Saint Giles, Cheadle Staffordshire England.

 Tuesday, 17 June 2014